Protect Your Brain After 40—

 - Have a clear starting point (no overwhelm)

-There’s more within your control than you think.
+Which means you have more control than you think.

 “I don’t have time for complicated routines.”